-Released in 1996 when retro wasn’t particularly in vogue beyond some classic arcade games and Atari packages being released, the PlayStation received a special package of both Bubble Bobble and Rainbow Islands.
+Released in 1996 when retro was not in vogue beyond some classic arcade games and Atari packages being released, the PlayStation received a special package of both Bubble Bobble and Rainbow Islands.

 The disc boots up with a rendered FMV intro, which looks very ropey by today’s standards!
-We start off with one of my all time favourite games, Bubble Bobble.
+We start off with one of my all-time favourite games, Bubble Bobble.
 Now, call me a purist, but rather disappointingly, it’s not an exact copy of the arcade version, it’s as though they have taken it and ever so slightly remastered it so to speak.

 All of these things shouldn’t really matter, and I guess when it was released at the time, it was probably considered more of a plus point, but today if a classic is remade, you tend to get the option to switch between the classic visuals and sound and the modern remake.

 Next, it’s Rainbow Islands.
-Rainbow Islands was never quite as popular as Bubble Bobble in the arcade, but received quite a fanbase on 8 bit and 16 bit home computers.
+Rainbow Islands was never quite as popular as Bubble Bobble in the arcade but received quite a fanbase on 8-bit and 16-bit home computers.
 It’s a bit odd with this package that places more emphasis on Bubble Bobble in its title that Rainbow Islands is the one that gets two separate versions of the game.

 But there’s less generally speaking different with Rainbow Islands than with Bubble Bobble, with the levels still being the same as the boss battles.
 My feeling is that this port is a more satisfying recreation of the arcade original.

 Now, the odd addition of Rainbow Islands Enhanced.
-There’s nothing particularly wrong with this, it is a nice little extra being bundled in to be honest.
+There’s nothing particularly wrong with this, it is a nice little extra being bundled in, to be honest.

 I guess if you were going to choose a version to play, you may as well choose the enhanced version since the other version of Rainbow Islands on this disc is not arcade faithful either, so just for something different, give this version a go as you would not have experienced this with any other version of the game.

-Bubble Bobble featuring Rainbow Islands is a bit of an oddity in the PlayStation library, and does definitely come across as half baked, especially by today’s standards in remaking retro classics, but nonetheless it’s still worth a play if not to just experience alternative versions of Bubble Bobble & Rainbow Islands.
+Bubble Bobble featuring Rainbow Islands is a bit of an oddity in the PlayStation library and does definitely come across as half-baked, especially by today’s standards in remaking retro classics, but nonetheless, it’s still worth a play if not to just experience alternative versions of Bubble Bobble & Rainbow Islands.